Science and invention in Birmingham: 18th century

 1779: James Watt patents a copying press or 'letter copying machine' to deal with the mass of paper work at his business; he also invents an ink to work with it.
 This is the first widely used copy machine for offices and is a commercial success, being used for over a century.
 This letter copying press is considered to be the original photocopier.

 1781: James Watt markets his rotary-motion steam engine.
 The earlier steam engine's vertical movement was ideal for operating water pumps but the new engine can be adapted to drive all sorts of machinery.
 Richard Arkwright pioneers its use in his cotton mills and within 15 years there are 500+ Boulton & Watt steam engines in British factories and mines.
-Boulton also arranges, in 1775, an Act of Parliament extending the term of Watt's 1769 patent to 1799.
+Boulton also arranges, in 1775, an act of Parliament extending the term of Watt's 1769 patent to 1799.

 1784: James Watt refers to a two-speed transmission in patent No. 1432, which relates to steam carriages: The concept of changing speed (or a variable velocity) in gearing, which could arguably be the seed of thought for all subsequent gearing systems.

-"Motion [from a steam engine] is communicated to the axle-tree of one or more wheels of the carriage by means of the "circulating rotative to machinery" formerly patented by the inventor.
-Two or more loose wheels of different diameters are placed to be locked on the axle and impart extra power for bad roads or steep ascents."

 1785: William Withering publishes An Account of the Foxglove and some of its Medical Uses, pioneering its use as a cardiac drug, Digitalis.

 1785: James Watt and William Murdoch invent the oscillating cylinder and double action engine.
 Around this time James Watt creates a governor and throttle valve for automatically regulating the supply of steam to an engine although no patents for this are taken out by Watt.

 1788: Boulton and Watt build the rotative steam engine also known as a piston engine, an improved steam engine whose smooth reciprocating action enable it to drive a variety of rotary machinery.